 and Trust in Global Virtual Teams

-an in-depth academic study by Dr. Sirkka L. Jarvenpaa that "explores the
+an in-depth academic study by Dr. Sirkka L. Jarvenpaa that

-interest, and varying degrees of commitment.
+different cultures and interest, and varying degrees of

 WELL Community Guidelines